muhammedp07/portfolio-hackathon-keyin/README.md

 ## Features

-- Interactive **Services** page with detailed information on each project.
+- Interactive **Projects** page with detailed information on each project.
 - **Contact** form for clients to reach out for consultancy and service inquiries.
 - Responsive design optimized for desktop and mobile devices.